-An enterprise-wide productivity- or time-management training experience can deliver more ROI to your organization than any other training initiative.
+Today Lean and Agile Time Management projects are becoming more and more common for good reason.
+An enterprise-wide time-management training program can deliver more ROI to your organization than any other training initiative.
 It can also provide many more opportunities for truly grave mistakes.
 If properly executed, a productivity initiative like this can deliver:

 - 15 work days in saved time per year per participant

 - Organized, prioritized employees who get 20% more done each week

 - An extremely high impact lean, agile, kaizen, or six sigma enterprise initiative